-In addition, we identified a large number of presentational adjustments required to ensure that the accounts are compliant with the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 ('the Code').
-We understand that the Authority will be addressing these where significant.
+In addition, during the course of the audit we have identified a large number of presentational adjustments required to ensure that the accounts are compliant with the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 ('the Code').
+The Authority has now addressed these, where significant, in the final draft of the 2016/17 financial statements.